Mario Zaritzky: Medicine with magnets

 Creator of a method for repairing congenital malformations of the esophagus through magnetos without the traditional use of surgery whose original idea has been characterized as revolutionary.

 By this procedure became Annalise Dapo April 2015 in the first patient in the United States have their corrected without Esophageal atresia surgery.
 Dapo was born with a long gap esophageal atresia, missing a third of her esophagus.
 This congenital defect is common, occurring in about 1 in 2500 infants.

 Surgery was the traditional repair mechanism problem, until Zaritzky, developed this method based on magnets.

 Private life

 He is married and has two children.
-He currently resides in the City of Chicago, United States.
+He currently resides in the City of Miami, United States.